b-lukaszuk/nim_luzne_zadanka/book1/ch03/README.md

 > - Print only the elements of that array that are on odd indices (values 20, 40, …​).
 > - Multiply elements on even indices by 5.
 Print the modified array.

+## Task 2

+Original exercise number: 2

+> Re-do the Collatz conjecture exercise, but this time instead of printing each step, add it to a sequence.
+> - Pick a starting number.
+Interesting choices, among others, are 9, 19, 25 and 27.
+> - Create a sequence whose only member is that starting number
+> - Using the same logic as before, keep adding elements to the sequence until you reach 1
+> - Print the length of the sequence, and the sequence itself

 # Usage example

 ## Compilation